gavr-games/lords/README.md

 Connecting to the database
 ---------------
-To connect to the database running inside the docker container use TCP/IP connection localhost:3306 user:root, password:root
+To connect to the database running inside the docker container use TCP/IP connection localhost:3306 user:root, password:root (password specified in `.env`)

 Deploy
 ---------------